mahmoudnasser1561/Calculator_API/README.md

 # Flask Calculator API

 ## OverView
-Flask Calculator API is a simple yet fully functional RESTful API built with Flask that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
+Calculator_API is a simple yet fully functional RESTful API built with Flask that performs basic arithmetic operations: addition, subtraction, multiplication, and division.

 It accepts HTTP POST requests with JSON payload or URL query parameters, performs calculations, and returns JSON responses with the results.